2025–26 Boston Celtics season

-The 2025–26 Boston Celtics season is the franchise's 80th season in the National Basketball Association (NBA).
-This will be the first season under the ownership of Bill Chisholm.
-For the first time since 2015, the Celtics will not play on Christmas Day.
+The 2025–26 Boston Celtics season was the franchise's 80th season in the National Basketball Association (NBA).
+This was the first season under the ownership of Bill Chisholm.
+For the first time since 2015, the Celtics did not play on Christmas Day amidst the extended absence of Jayson Tatum to rehabilitate his torn Achilles tendon.
+After missing the first 62 games of the season, Tatum returned on March 6, 2026 against the Dallas Mavericks.
+However, the Celtics failed to improve over their 61–21 record from the previous season with a loss to the San Antonio Spurs on March 10.